Techie-Debz/alx-zero_day/README.md

-coming through as an SE
+coming through as an alx SE